v-dvorak/mzkscraper/README.md

 The `MZKScraper` class and its methods are used to retrieve UUIDs of documents that correspond to user's specified criteria.
 After this, these UUIDs can be used to retrieve any information about the documents via [IIIF](https://iiif.io/), e.g. the method `get_pages_in_document` returns UUIDs of document's pages that can be later used to download the pages using the `download_image` method.

-The latest added features remove the necessity to dynamically load MZK webpage to get a Solr query.
+The latest update removes the necessity to dynamically load MZK webpage to get a Solr query.

 ### Citations